Your browser version is not updated, please update it.

 Selection of suppliers

-The Group pays special attention to the ESG aspects of supply chain management, recognizing that developing transparent and lasting relationships with suppliers, as well as paying the utmost attention to quality, respect for the environment, safety and social implications in the procurement process, can contribute to the public interest of the entire Country System and to the constant improvement of the service offered to its customers.
-For this reason, there are specific environmental, social and governance criteria in the supplier selection process, in the participation requirements, in the evaluation parameters of the technical offer and/or in the contractual conditions, of the tender procedures carried out during the year.
+The Poste Italiane Group pays particular attention to the ESG aspects linked to the management of the supply chain, aware that establishing transparent and lasting relationships with suppliers, as well as paying maximum attention to quality, respect for the environment, safety and social implications in the procurement process, can contribute to the public interest of the entire country system1 and the continuous improvement of the service offered to its customers (during 2023, there were zero instances of supplier non-compliance with environmental policies and labor rights policies).

 • assessment focused on the supplier’s relevant ESG risks, through the use of a specific questionnaire for each economic sector (risk-based approach);